cab404/qvm-create-windows-qube/README.md

-  -c, --count <number> Number of Windows qubes with given basename desired -n, --netvm <netvm> NetVM for Windows to use (default: sys-firewall) -b, --background Installation process will happen in a minimized window -p, --package <packages> Comma-separated list of packages to pre-install (See available packages at https://chocolatey.org/packages)
+  -c, --count <number> Number of Windows qubes with given basename desired -n, --netvm <netvm> NetVM for Windows to use (default: sys-firewall) -b, --background Installation process will happen in a minimized window -p, --package <packages> Comma-separated list of packages to pre-install (See available packages at: https://chocolatey.org/packages)
   -i, --iso <file> Windows ISO to automatically install and setup (default: Win7_Pro_SP1_English_x64.iso) -a, --answer-file <xml file> Settings for Windows installation (default: windows-7.xml)
 ```